imtapps/code-review-guide/README.md

     - tests asserting against large objects
     - objects which have internal state modified in a method
   - Equality vs Inequality checks - Favor equality (avoid `if not else`)
+  - Are there any events that should be logged to the Activity log?

 ## Python / Django